 In response to the widespread destruction of biodiversity on private land the National Policy Statement on Indigenous Biodiversity was introduced in 2023 after many years of discussion and consultation.
 The purpose is ‘to maintain indigenous biodiversity across Aotearoa New Zealand so that there is at least no overall loss in indigenous biodiversity’.
 A part of this national policy statement is a requirement for councils to identify ‘Significant Natural Areas’ in their area as a precursor to providing for their protection.

-The idea of rules to protect biodiversity ran up against agribusiness, the key driver of the ‘highest rate of native vegetation loss since European colonisation’, and hence Federated Farmers deeply opposed these rules.
+The idea of rules to protect biodiversity ran up against agribusiness.
+Agribusiness is the key driver of the ‘highest rate of native vegetation loss since European colonisation’, and hence Federated Farmers deeply opposed these rules.

-As part of the RMA amendment bill announced in April 2024, the Luxon Government plans to remove the requirement that councils identify ‘’Significant Natural Areas’’, and hence biodiversity on private land will not even be identified let alone protected so its destruction can continue unabated.
+As part of the RMA amendment bill introduced in June 2024, the Luxon Government plans to remove the requirement that councils identify ‘’Significant Natural Areas’’.
+This means biodiversity on private land will not even be identified let alone protected so its destruction can continue unabated.

 4. Transport – more motorways, fewer cycleways and less public transport